JujuG18/finalProjectCSS3/README.md

-# Introductio to CSS3 in the University of Michigan
+# Introduction to CSS3 in the University of Michigan

 The objectives of my final project were: